cmotc/old_tox_wiki/Coding-Style.md

  (e) Types safe for use in userspace.

-     In certain structures which are visible to userspace, we cannot require C99 types and cannot use the 'u32' form above.
-Thus, we use __u32 and similar types in all structures which are shared with userspace.
+    In certain structures which are visible to userspace, we canno     t require C99 types and cannot use the 'u32' form above.
+Thus,      we use __u32 and similar types in all structures which are s     hared with userspace.

     Maybe there are other cases too, but the rule should basically be to NEVER EVER use a typedef unless you can clearly match one of those rules.

     In general, a pointer, or a struct that has elements that can reasonably be directly accessed should _never_ be a typedef.

-                Chapter 6: Functions
+###Chapter 6: Functions

 Functions should be short and sweet, and do just one thing.
 They should fit on one or two screenfuls of text (the ISO/ANSI screen size is 80x24,